LifeAbundantly/1kingdom-affiliate-program/README.md

 ## **Call to Action: Partner with Us to Advance the Kingdom**

 NOW, this is your opportunity to join a movement that aligns with Jesus’ mission to proclaim the gospel, restore lives, and bring freedom.
 Together, we can:
-1. **Empower your congregation** to live out Kingdom principles of giving and reaping.
+1. **Empower your friends, family, and community** to live out Kingdom principles of giving and reaping.
 2. **Transform communities** by addressing poverty, restoring families, and inspiring dreams.
 3. **Expand God’s Kingdom** through sustainable generosity and faith-driven initiatives.